mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Verify the confirmation MAC in the GroupInfo using the derived confirmation key and the `confirmed_transcript_hash` from the GroupInfo.

+# Extensibility and Invariants

+This protocol includes a mechanism for negotiating extension parameters similar to one in TLS {{RFC8446}}.
+In TLS, extension negotiation is one-to-one.
+The client offers extensions in its ClientHello message, and the server expersses its choices for the session with extensions in its ServerHello and EncryptedExtensions messages.
+In MLS, extensions appear in the following
+places:

+* In ClientInitKeys, to describe client capabilities and aspects of their particiation in the group (once in the ratchet tree)
+* In the Welcome message, to tell new members of a group what parameters are being used by the group
+* In the GroupContext object, to ensure that all members of the group have the same view of the parameters in use

+In other words, clients advertise their capabilities in ClientInitKey extensions, the creator of the group expresses its choices for the group in Welcome extensions, and the GroupContext confirms that all members of the group have the same view of the group's extensions.
+This document does not define any way for the parameters of the group to change once it has been created; such a behavior could be implemented as an extension.

+This extension mechanism is designed to allow for secure and forward-compatible negotiation of extensions.
+For this to work, implementations MUST correctly handle extensible fields:

+* A client that posts a ClientInitKey MUST support all parameters advertised in it.
+Otherwise, another client might fail to interoperate by selecting one of those parameters.

+* A client initiating a group MUST ignore all unrecognized ciphersuites, extensions, and other parameters.
+Otherwise, it may fail to interoperate with newer clients.

+[[ OPEN ISSUE: Should we put bounds on what an extension can change?
+For example, should we make an explicit guarantee that as long as you're speaking MLS 1.0, the format of the ClientInitKey will remain the same?
+(Analogous to the TLS invariant with regard to ClientHello.)
+If we are explicit that effectively arbitrary changes can be made to protocol behavior with the consent of the members, we will need to note that some such changes can undermine the security of the protocol. ]]

 # Sequencing of State Changes {#sequencing}